siddhantmaharana/atlytics_team_recylers/README.md

 	- Get the final csv from ev_data file(in the Dropbox) -

 * JLL Sun 5:25: Just uploaded a clean version of registration data, clean_df.csv.
 Only rows with zipcodes that appear in  uszipcode_data are now present.
 Remain to check if the state matches as expected.
+Removed on Mon 10:57.
+Superceded by Sid datasets.
 * JLL ,Sun 12:12: Moving forward again :).
 We now have a dataframe that gives us a plethora of demographic and economic indicators per zipcode.
 See uszipcode_data.csv, roughly 100MB.
 * Sid, Sat14:31:
   - I tried to aggregate all the data from the EV hub and have downloaded in the data folder(compressed as a zip file).